anstmichaels/emopt/docs/source/installation.rst

            the dependencies, we can call install_deps.py with the --upgrade flag.
     2. If you run into errors when running install_deps.py or pip3 install emopt, it is recommended you supply the '--version' flag.
+    3. For some reason, Debian/Ubuntu's version of pip will automatically reinstall all required packages.
+This breaks the EMopt installation since it requires PETSc and SLEPc be installed with custom configure options.
+For this reason, the environment variable PIP_IGNORE_INSTALLED must be set to 0 before running pip install.

 ---------------------------------------
 Installing Remaining EMopt Dependencies